nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-20-pickle_rick.md

 ### [ Whats the final ingredient Rick needs? ]

-Before continuing on, let's check out **sudo privileges**:
+Before continuing on, let's check out our **sudo privileges**:

 ![screenshot23](../assets/images/pickle_rick/screenshot23.png)

 It turns out that we actually have **full sudo privileges**!
 This means that we can basically run any program or command as root.

 I'm guessing the last ingredient will be found in the **/root** folder.
-Since we can run **sudo** fully, we can just open up another bash shell as root:
+Since we can run **sudo** with any command, we can just open up another bash shell as root:

 ```
 sudo bash